Manila, Philippines

 Money-Saving Tips:

-1. Opt for local eateries and street food for affordable meals.
+1. Eat like a Local: Opt for street food and local eateries for authentic and budget-friendly meals.

 Best Value Season: